 God, I want to come into relationship with you.
 I know that I am not perfect, that I’m a sinner in your eyes.
 Thank you that you sent Jesus to die in my place, to take the punishment for my sinfulness.
 Come into my life, Lord.
 Begin making me the person you designed me to be.
 Amen.

-If you have just prayed this prayer, please contact us right now, so that we can send you information which will help you in your new relationship with God.
+If you have just prayed this prayer, please visit the Faith Essentials website, so that you can better understand how to get the full experience of your new relationship with God.

 A Clockwork Star

 But the Star means yet more.
 Jesus said in the Book of Matthew, Chapter 10: